TheNorthernLight/InfoSec_h5/README.md

 2. Next we can generate a key pair.
 To use GPG, we will need to generate a public and private key pairs.
 We can do it by running the following command in a terminal.

         $ gpg --gen-key

-to see our's key, we can run the following command:
+We can displaying the public keys stored in the keyring

+        $ gpg --list-keys

+displaying the secret keys stored in the keyring

+        $ gpg --list-secret-keys
+        $ gpg --list-secret-keys --keyid-format short
-        $ gpg --fingerprint
+        $ gpg --list-secret-keys --keyid-format long

 ![GPG_use_example](11.JPG)